 CASH AND ACCRUAL METHOD OF ACCOUNTING IN PIT

-You do not have to report the choice of method of KPIR to the head of tax office and to show in the entry in the CEIDG.
+You do not have to report the choice of method of KPIR to the head of tax office and to show it in the entry in the CEIDG.
 It is an internal, adopted by you method of cost recording.
 You need to be aware, however, that the method chosen must be used for the entire tax year.

-In case of accrual method you need to divide costs into directly and indirectly related to your economic activity.
+In case of accrual method you need to divide costs into directly and indirectly related to revenue gained in a given tax year.

 Indirect costs are those that cannot be clearly attributed to a particular revenue.
-For example, advertising expenses, telephone subscription, rent.
+For example, advertising expenses, telephone subscription, rent, office equipment insurance etc.

 Direct costs are those that are directly attributable to invoices you issue to your customers.
 This is the purchase of certain goods which then you sell, purchase of services necessary to fulfil a contract (e.g. an insurance of particular transaction, legal assistance in drawing up a specific contract, remuneration connected with service provided by your company).

-For example, if you buy a machine in November 2014 with deferred payment (payment in January 2015) and you will sell the machine to a customer in December 2014, then the purchase cost, although incurred in January 2015, must be recorded in revenue and expense ledger for the year 2014 (dated 31 December).
+For example, if you bought a machine in November 2014 with deferred payment (payment in January 2015) and you sold the machine to a customer in December 2014, then the purchase cost, although incurred in January 2015, must be recorded in revenue and expense ledger for the year 2014 (dated 31 December).

 This can be done more simply - cash accounting method

 There are economic events which specific provisions would treat differently.
-The exceptions are the payment of remuneration for work and for the payment of social and health contributions.
+The exceptions are the payment of remuneration for work and the payment of social and health contributions.
 Irrespective of the cost accounting method, this expenditure shall be recorded for the month for which remuneration is due, provided that they were paid within the deadline laid down in the labour law, an employment contract or other legal relationship between the parties.

 For example, if the remuneration for employees is paid for March until 10 April (as it is apparent from the employment contracts with employees) such expenditure is always for you the expense of March.